Chris Luck: Military career

 As part of the half yearly promotions, he was promoted to wing commander on 1 January 2003.
 He then attended the United States Air Force Air Command and Staff College at Maxwell Air Force Base in Montgomery, Alabama.
 From July 2004 to June 2006, he remained at the college as a member of the directing staff as Deputy Director of Strategy and War.
 In 2006, he attended the USAF School of Advanced Air and Space Studies; he was the first non-American to attend the school.
 He graduated with a Master of Arts in strategic air power.

 In 2007, he returned to the United Kingdom and was appointed officer commanding No. 33 Squadron RAF based at RAF Benson.
 This tour included a posting to Iraq as part of Operation Telic.
 In June 2009, he was promoted to group captain and posted to the Permanent Joint Headquarters as Deputy Assistant Chief of Staff.
 He had specific responsibility for the Middle East region and global counter terrorism.
 In November 2011, he became Commanding Officer of RAF Shawbury, home to the Defence Helicopter Flying School.
 From September to November 2013, he studied at the Royal College of Defence Studies.
 In December 2013, he was appointed Commandant of Royal Air Force College Cranwell, a post he held until August 2016 when he was succeeded by Air Commodore Peter Squires.
 Promoted to air vice marshal, he was Commandant of the Joint Services Command and Staff College from February 2017 to May 2019.

 Luck has over 5000 military flying hours, of which 4300 hours have been on the Puma.
 He was appointed Aide-de-Camp (ADC) to Queen Elizabeth II on 20 January 2010.
 He relinquished the appointment on 9 September 2013, but was appointed once more on 16 December the same year.
 He was appointed Fellow of the Royal Society of Arts 2012.
-He was appointed Companion of the Order of the Bath (CB) in the 2019 Birthday Honours.
+He was appointed Companion of the Order of the Bath (CB) in the 2019 Birthday Honours and became a deputy lieutenant of Northamptonshire in 2023.